 I honestly think I might have sprained something in my brain trying to write this damn thing.
-I think I'm back in the swing of writing things for reals again, so expect more updates from me very soon (Lift will definitely be next on my hit list).
-This was a fanfic request from ZeroGal a little less than a year ago, but because of school/job/college related issues, it took me until now to finish it.
+This was a request from ZeroGal a little less than a year ago, but because of school/job/college related roadblocks, it took me until now to finish it.
 I actually got this story back from my beta almost three weeks ago, but I decided at the last minute that I wanted to change some things and added two big scenes.
-I'll hand this off to my beta again tomorrow, but for now, I'm posting this fanfic as it is.
-Zero has been far too patient with me to be kept waiting any longer.

 Here.
 Have more Chaos Cammerce/fatherly!Grappler musings.
-Warnings for canon character deaths and minor meions slash.
-Also, this is my AU Chaos-verse, so it's not the same universe as my last fanfic with Chaos Cammerce or the same universe as ZeroGal's original Chaos-verse.
-As always, thanks goes to Ultimate Evil Person for the beta.
+Warnings for canon character deaths.
 Constructive criticism is loved.
 Also, you guys can follow me on my Tumblr if you want updates on my writing.
-Concrit is loved and cuddled.
-I only own a few of my briefly named OCs and Chaos Cammerce belongs to ZeroGal.
+Chaos Cammerce belongs to ZeroGal.

 I am not prepared to be strong